flipifucan/UofM-Homework-GitHub/Week_4_HW/SubmissionFile.md

 1. Permissions on `/etc/shadow` should allow only `root` read and write access.

-    - Command to inspect permissions: ls -l shadow
+    - Command to inspect permissions: sudo ls -l /etc/shadow

-    - Command to set permissions (if needed): sudo chmod 600 shadow
+    - Command to set permissions (if needed): sudo chmod 600 /etc/shadow

 2. Permissions on `/etc/gshadow` should allow only `root` read and write access.

-    - Command to inspect permissions: ls -l gshadow
+    - Command to inspect permissions: sudo ls -l /etc/gshadow

-    - Command to set permissions (if needed): sudo chmod 600 gshadow
+    - Command to set permissions (if needed): sudo chmod 600 /etc/gshadow

 3. Permissions on `/etc/group` should allow `root` read and write access, and allow everyone else read access only.

-    - Command to inspect permissions: ls -l group
+    - Command to inspect permissions: sudo ls -l /etc/group

-    - Command to set permissions (if needed): sudo chmod 644 group
+    - Command to set permissions (if needed): Not needed. but if so sudo chmod 644 /etc/group

 4. Permissions on `/etc/passwd` should allow `root` read and write access, and allow everyone else read access only.

-    - Command to inspect permissions: ls -l passwd
+    - Command to inspect permissions: sudo ls -l /etc/passwd

-    - Command to set permissions (if needed): sudo chmod 644 passwd
+    - Command to set permissions (if needed):Not needed but if so. sudo chmod 644 /etc/passwd

 ### Step 2: Create User Accounts